christhulhu/christhulhu.github.io/content/now.md

 ## Music & Creative Work

 - Wrapping up the **final stages of post-production** for the upcoming album by **Ius Talionis** — a long-term artistic endeavor that's finally approaching release readiness.
+- Tinkering with this **digital garden**.
+Creating some content, reliving the oldschool web2.0 experience and having some distance to social media.
+Simply enjoying Markdown and Hugo.

 ## Driving License (finally)